wpxtmvpsxm/Glyph/readme.md

 and the game will give you a stamina refund and 'convert' your jump into a wallkick.
 The reason this is important is that a normal wallkick forces Madeline to behave as if you're holding away from the wall for a significant amount of time, whereas a wallboost does not have this limitation.
 So, you can use them to move a smaller distance from the wall, or you can press towards the wall to quickly regrab it (and gain a small amount of height).
 The most common use in Glyph is to grab a falling block, wallboost in order to let go of it and make it fall sooner, and then regrab the block to climbjump over it as it falls.
-You can also use them
+You can also use them for staminaless climbing (very slowly) or to get around ledges without neutral jumps.

 <details>
   <summary>Video examples of wallboosts</summary>